sonisarm/Comparing-phasing-outputs/README.md

 #### Coding: I used mainly a HPC cluster with bash scripts and R code at the end for plotting.

 ## Introduction
 Welcome to this repository, which focuses on the essential task of choosing the best phasing strategy for your genomic data.
-Specificallz, I provide here a thorough comparison of read-based and pedigree phasing.
+Specifically, I provide here a thorough comparison of read-based and pedigree phasing.
 For this purpose, I use individuals with pedigree information and either include it or not during the phasing to perform both types of phasing.
 Finally, I compare the phasing outcomes with Mendelian Inheritance for validation.
 The workflow of the phasing process starts with called variants in a VCF and continues as follows:
 1) Filter VCFs
 2) Phase with WhatsHap (either pedigree or read-based phasing)
 3) Filtering to ensure quality